purecloudlabs/platform-client-sdk-common/README.md

 # Generating the SDK locally

-For additional information and documentation, see the [wiki](https://github.com/MyPureCloud/purecloud_api_sdk_common/wiki).
+For additional information and documentation, see [Building Locally](https://github.com/purecloudlabs/platform-client-sdk-common/wiki/Building-Locally) in the [wiki](https://github.com/MyPureCloud/platform-client-sdk-common/wiki).

 ## Dependencies